frankthelen/rools/README.md

 ### Extended rules

-If a *rule is more specific* than another rule, you can `extend` it rather than repeating its premises.
+If a *rule is more specific* than another rule, you can *extend* it rather than having to repeat its premises.
 The extended rule simply inherits all the premises from its parents (and their parents).
+Use the rule's `extend` property to set its parents.

 Example: extended rule
 ```javascript